tshepang/blog/content/mandingo-1975.md

 -   The lady playing the jealous wife is amazing, both her performance and her desirability levels
 -   It feels realistic (as if I know!)
--   Did u see the first gal the young slave-master screwed!
+-   Did u see the first woman the young slave-master screwed!
 -   Young slave-master's regular black fuck (I thought it was Angela Bassett) was pretty too, though rather skinny